Wesleyan theology: Real presence in the Lord's Supper

-Likewise, in the Articles of Faith of the Church of the Nazarene, Article XIII declares that "The Lord's Supper is a means of grace in which Christ is present by the Spirit."
+In particular, Methodists reject the Catholic doctrine of transubstantiation, as outlined in the Articles of Religion.
+Similarly, denominations such as the Primitive Methodist Church discard theories of physical, localized presence such as the Lollardist doctrine of consubstantiation.
+Instead, Wesleyan traditions prefer to leave the metaphysical mode of Christ's presence undefined.
+The Church of the Nazarene reflects this perspective by declaring that the sacrament is a means of grace where Christ is present by the Spirit.

-Confession
+Historically, the Lord's Supper is regarded as a converting and sanctifying ordinance.
+In liturgical practice, it operates as a dynamic anamnesis.
+The United Methodist Church affirms this, recognizing anamnesis as a re-presentation of past gracious acts of God.
+This theology is illustrated in the language of the United Methodist Communion Liturgy, where the epiclesis of the Great Thanksgiving involves the minister praying over the elements for the Holy Spirit to transform them for the congregation.
+The congregation also participates in this mystery through song, such as Charles Wesley's hymn Come Sinners to the Gospel Feast inviting sinners to the gospel feast to partake of the flesh and blood of Christ.
+The belief is that believers partake of Christ's body and blood in a spiritual manner.
+The feature of the Methodist doctrine is that the manifestation remains a mystery, maintaining the focus that Christ is truly present.

+Confession, lovefeasts, and feetwashing

 Methodist theology teaches that the Christian life should be characterized by holy living, free from sin.
-However, for individuals who fall into sin (backslide), Wesleyan doctrine holds that "there is a Saviour waiting with open arms ready to forgive and to help establish them in the Christian faith" and that these persons should "immediately cofness the problem and restore the relationship with God."
-Methodists normatively practice confession of their sin to God himself through prayer, holding that "When we do confess, our fellowship with the Father is restored.
-He extends His parental forgiveness.
-He cleanses us of all unrighteousness, thus removing the consequences of the previously unconfessed sin.
-We are back on track to realise the best plan that He has for our lives."
+However, for individuals who fall into sin or backslide, Wesleyan doctrine holds that these persons should confess the problem and restore their relationship with God.
+Methodists practice confession of their sin to God through prayer.

-The particular, private confession of sins to a pastor, is defined by the Articles of Religion as one those "Commonly called Sacraments but not to be counted for Sacraments of the Gospel", also known as the "five lesser sacraments".
-John Wesley held "the validity of Anglican practice in his day as reflected in the 1662 Book of Common Prayer", stating that "We grant confession to men to be in many cases of use: public, in case of public scandal; private, to a spiritual guide for disburdening of the conscience, and as a help to repentance."
-Additionally, per the recommendation of Wesley, Methodist class meetings, as well as penitent bands, traditionally met weekly in order to confess sins to one another.
+The private confession of sins to a pastor is defined by the Articles of Religion as a practice not to be counted for sacraments of the Gospel, also known as the five lesser sacraments.
+John Wesley assumed the validity of Anglican practice in his day as reflected in the 1662 Book of Common Prayer.
+He stated that confession to a spiritual guide is of use for disburdening the conscience and as a help to repentance.
+Additionally, per the recommendation of Wesley, Methodist class meetings, as well as penitent bands, met weekly in order to confess sins to one another.

-Lovefeast

-Lovefeasts (in which bread and the loving-cup is shared between members of the congregation) are a means of grace, a "converting ordinance" that John Wesley believed to be an apostolic institution.
-One account from July 1776 expounded on the fact that people experienced entire sanctification at a Lovefeast:
+Lovefeasts (in which bread and the loving-cup are shared between members of the congregation) are a means of grace and a converting ordinance that John Wesley believed to be an apostolic institution.
+An account from July 1776 expounded on the fact that people experienced entire sanctification at a Lovefeast.